MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Set-AzureService](./Set-AzureService.md)
-Sets or updates the label and description of the specified Microsoft azure_2 service.
+Sets or updates the label and description of the specified Microsoft Azure service.

 ### [Set-AzureStaticVNetIP](./Set-AzureStaticVNetIP.md)